pradeept95/-js-labs-pdfmake-form-elements/README.md

 ## API

 ### Styles
-This package already contains the styles for all the element, followings are the default styles
+This package already contains the styles for all the element, followings are the default styles.

 | Style Layout Classes | Defination  |
 | ------- | --- |